csc301-2023-fall/project-24-ontario-parks-T/readme.md

     endlocal

-Fill in the missing information, and add the needed secure certificates, then execute this script in terminal.
+Fill in the missing information, and add the needed secure certificates, then execute this script in the terminal.
 It will create a database called `test_database`, some tables populated with test data.

 ### Connect Back-End to Database
-Connecting from backend to database is similar, and is done in `backend\ontario_audio_tour\ontario_audio_tour\settings.py`.
-The following part of code handles the connection (from line 92 to 105):
+Connecting from the backend to the database is similar, and is done in `backend\ontario_audio_tour\ontario_audio_tour\settings.py`.
+The following part of the code handles the connection (from line 92 to 105):

     DATABASES = {
         'default': {